AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 > Note: IS-11 operates at the IS-04 capabilities/constraints level and cannot be used to constrain privacy encryption, which is managed using IS-05.

-A Controller MAY perform the compatibility check at the IS-05 level only for Senders and Receivers that do not implement this specification.
+A Controller MAY perform the compatibility checks limited to the IS-05 level for Senders and Receivers that do not implement this specification.
 These are Senders not providing the `privacy` attribute nor the `urn:x-nmos:cap:transport:privacy` capability, and Receivers not providing the `urn:x-nmos:cap:transport:privacy` capability.
 Such Senders and Receivers MAY still be compliant with [TR-10-13][], and provide privacy encryption through IS-05 transport parameters and the SDP transport file.

 ### IS-05 Sender Activation